HarrisonHemstreet/TIL-2023/rust-questions.md

 7. is match a closure and it's returning type is whatever is put after the "match" keyword?
 8. does the #[] opperator have a name? specifically when used like so: #[derive(Copy)]
+9. Should I really implement three or 4 traits on every collection?
+If so, why and where do I find that?:
+Iterator - T
+IntoIter - T
+IterMut - &mut T
+Iter - &T